evancallaghan1984/Aircraft-Procurement-Analysis/README.md

-# Organ Transport Aircraft Analysis
+# Phase 1 Project: Organ Transport Aircraft Analysis

 ## Overview
 This project involves analyzing Aircraft Incident data in order to provide stakeholders of my hypothetical business "TransOrgo" with recommendations on which airplanes to purchase."TransOrgo" is a service which provides transportation of organs via airplane for time-sensitive medical operations when the recipient is more than 500 miles away and the biological material is needed within 12-24 hours.